Guidelines

 shaft encoders.
 I discovered a

-class.
-I prototyped, tested and debugged a shaft encoder circuit.
-The attached
+tested and debugged a shaft encoder circuit.
+The attached figure illustrates

-figure illustrates the circuit I designed.
-Other students may find the pulse
+the circuit I designed.
+Other students may find the pulse counting technique I

 The oscilloscope I used appeared